-A prolonged period of low or negative market interest rates or changes in interest rates may negatively affect the Group's net interest income and have other adverse consequences.
+A prolonged period of low market interest rates or changes in interest rates may negatively affect the Group's net interest income and have other adverse consequences.

 Interest rates are highly sensitive to many factors beyond the Group's control, including monetary policies and domestic and international economic and political conditions.
-There is a risk that future events, in view of the tight liquidity conditions in the domestic deposit market, may alter the interest rate environment.
+There is a risk that future events may alter the interest rate environment.